 Albeit less common, men are not alone when it comes to suffering from pattern baldness.
 Women are also susceptible to this affliction, owing to life changing events and genetics.
-Stress is a predominant factor, as is surgery.
-Additionally, childbirth and genealogy are, unfortunately, also key players.
+Stress is a predominant factor, whereas childbirth and genealogy are also key players, unfortunately.

 For this very reason, as with men, scalp micropigmentation is becoming an increasingly popular treatment for hair loss in female clients.
 It can make a considerable difference to a woman's life, regarding both general aesthetics and psychological wellbeing.

 However, it doesn't come without a serious dose of contemplation and research.
 It's clear that if you are already suffering from hair thinning, you'll not want to make matters worse by damaging your locks that are already in existence.
 Additionally, it's crucial to note that the general pattern in which women lose their hair is considerably different to that of their male counterparts.

 If you would like more information regarding scalp micropigmentation then call us today on 0845 625 0025 or you can send us a message by clicking here.

 Application of the pigment is carried out by parting sections of existing hair and then applying pigment accordingly.
 Skalptec technicians apply the shading in precise locations which penetrate into the skin, imitating the shorter hairs already in existence, hiding the baldness.

 Initially, the main factor that anyone needs to understand concerning baldness of men and women is that the pattern pertaining to the thinning is not the same.
 When men lose their hair, it typically begins at the very front of the hairline and on the crown.
 Female pattern baldness tends to be more general, however, it's often prevalent along the crown and their natural parting will also widen.
 It's rare that she will forgo her actual frontal hairline and it's highly unlikely that she will become completely bald.